jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 hysterically.

 One of the benefits I read about when I switched to Dvorak is that it would reduce typos and misspellings.
-I???ll sum that claim up with a quick ???Didn???t wrok for me???.
+I'll sum that claim up with a quick 'Didn't wrok for me'.

 **Passwords**